cviniciussn/cviniciussn/README.md

 ## Howdy!
 I'm Carlos Vinicius

-- 🔭 Front-end developer and Systems Information student at Federal University of Bahia
+- 🔭 Front-end developer and Systems of Information student at Federal University of Bahia
 - 🌱 Studying Ruby on rails, React, Js and TS
 - 😄 Pronouns: his/him
 - 👍 English speaker